 Thank you for choosing Abbeville Area Medical Center for your healthcare needs!
-Our Business Office Staff is available from 8:30am to 4:30pm Monday through Friday to answer your questions and concerns and to provide a convenient location for paying bills in person.
+Our Business Office Staff is available from 8:30am to 4:30pm Monday through Friday to answer your questions and concerns.
+For your convenience, payments can be taken by any registrar located in front lobby of the main hospital.
 If you have any questions or need assistance, please feel free to call.
 If you would like a copy of your bill, we’ll be happy to send you one.
 We will return phone messages within 24 hours.

 Billing Inquiry Phone Number: